-Platelet rich plasma (PRP) injections are a hot topic in many medicine specialties.
-In orthopedics, many patients are interested in it’s ability to decrease the knee pain associated with osteoarthritis.
-Interest is especially high for patients who are searching for ways to delay a knee replacement.
+Platelet-rich plasma (PRP) injections are a hot topic in many medical specialties.
+In orthopedics, many patients are interested in its ability to decrease the knee pain associated with osteoarthritis.
+Interest is especially high for patients who are searching for ways to delay knee replacement surgery.
 Many patients are wondering if it can benefit their specific circumstances and help them return to an active lifestyle.

-Dr. Jack Farr, OrthoIndy knee preservation and cartilage restoration specialist makes PRP knee injections available to aid in pain relief for his patients with mild to moderate osteoarthritis.
+Dr. Jack Farr, OrthoIndy knee preservation and cartilage restoration specialist makes PRP treatments available to help aid in pain relief for his patients with mild to moderate osteoarthritis.
 Here he answers common questions about PRP injections.

 Blood is composed of a fluid component called plasma that can be separated from the small, solid components (red cells, white cells and platelets).
 PRP simply means the prepared plasma has more platelets per volume than the patient’s own whole blood.
 The concentration of platelets can be two to ten times greater (or richer) than the patient’s blood and thus more factors.

 During tissue injury the platelets aid in clotting blood and as the “first responders” to injury, they contain over 1,500 proteins including anti-inflammatory and growth factors.
 These factors aid in initiating the healing response at a site of injury and when used as a knee injection can improve the balance of the inflamed knee environment.

 What are PRP injections?